 To be honest, a built-in grinder can either be a great success or end up as the machine’s achilles heel.
 Unsurprisingly, a more expensive machine like the Breville Barista Touch Impress includes a grinder that’s ideally suited for espresso.
 However, I quickly became frustrated by the limitations of the Barista Express’ grinder.

-With that in mind, I’ll be paying particular attention to how the Grind and Infuse Perfetta’s built-in grinder performs.
 On paper it sounds pretty good – Solis wants us to know the grinder is silent, belt driven and includes ZERO STATIC (that’s trademarked, by the way) technology.
 Plus, there are 25 grinder adjustment settings to choose from.

 Automatic Dosing

 Earlier in this Solis Grind and Infuse Perfetta review I mentioned the machine’s timed dosing function.
 This is actually really cool; you’re able to adjust the grinding time to the tenth of a second, which is incredibly precise.
-And once you’ve started brewing the digital display becomes a shot timer, which will come in very handy.
+And once you’ve started brewing the digital display becomes a shot timer, which comes in very handy.

 Timed dosing is all well and good, but in order to achieve the desired consistency for espresso preparation you’re going to need a coffee scale.
 Once you’ve figured out how the grinding time correlates to the weight of the dose you’ll be all set.
 At least until you adjust the grind, that is.